-HEMCO support is maintained by the GEOS-Chem Support Team (GCST).
-The GCST members are based at Harvard University and Washington University in St. Louis.
+HEMCO support is maintained by the GEOS-Chem Support Team (GCST), which is based jointly at Harvard University and Washington University in St. Louis.

 We track bugs, user questions, and feature requests through GitHub issues.
 Please help out as you can in response to issues and user questions.